Absolute Croatia logo

 1. Explore Croatia

-Well known to European visitors for several decades as an excellent and affordable summer destination with crystal blue Adriatic sea and over 1000 islands to enjoy.
+Croatia's coastline boasts thousands of miles of stunning seafront, crystal blue Adriatic sea and over 1000 islands to enjoy.
 Lately, cultural sites of Central Croatia, emerald forests and golden fields of Slavonia attract more visitors each year.

 Croatian Highlights

 True jewel of Croatian tourism is Dubrovnik and its massive walls - an unique attraction with rich history of rivalry between small Republic and naval superpower Venice.
 Dubrovnik each year earns it's place in top 10 lists of places worth visiting in the world!
 But Croatia isn't only Dubrovnik.
-Split and Zagreb are gaining more attention each year and Plitvice Lakes are a favourite spring destination.
+Split, Zadar, Rovinj and Zagreb are gaining more attention each year and Plitvice Lakes are a favourite spring destination.
 We encourage you to explore the possibilities!

 Discover the best destinations and places to visit in Croatia.
 Planning your next dream winter getaway?
 Here are our Top Reasons to Choose Croatia for Your Winter Break.